evandroad/tutorials/markdown/adb-commands.md

 ## #13 SharedPreferences

-Replace org.example.app with your application id
+Replace org.example.app with your application id.

 Add a value to default shared preferences.